Adrian10988/SimpleMapper/README.md

 - `[ImplicitlyConvertPrimitives]` is class level and will tell SimpleMapper to convert between strings and numeric types
 - `[RejectNullReferences]` is class *and* property level.
 It will tell SimpleMapper to throw `NullReferenceExceptions` should it encounter a null reference at the class or property level.
 - `[RequireAllProperties]` is class level and will tell SimpleMapper to double check that both mapping classes have the same exact properties.
 If class A has property 1 but Class B does not have property 1, SimpleMapper will throw an exception.
+- `[MapTp]` is property level and allows you to explicitly name the property on the mapping target.
+This allows you to map properties with different names.
+If no property is found, the mapping will not take place.

 # Pre Runtime validation
 `Validator.ValidateMappings` will take a list of `Assembly` types and will extract all classes that inherit from `BaseMappable` and run pre-runtime checks on them to make sure you can unit test your mappings.
 Make sure to create a unit test using this method.